Beliefs

 We are quick to point out the phrase holy catholic church does not refer to a denomination (i.e. the Roman Catholic church), but rather to the universal church throughout all time.
 Why not say universal?
 Because the word catholic means universal throughout all time.

 In general, the Westminster Confession of Faith (WCF), its Larger and Shorter Catechisms, (much like the 1689 London Baptist Confession of Faith) are useful, though they differ on the mode and targets of baptism.
 We particularly enjoy WCF's first chapter, which (oddly enough) most reformed churches effectively abandon today when they use corrupt translations such as the ESV.
 Why?
-Because the ESV, along with many other modern translations, base their translation on a new Greek text --called the Critical Text-- built on the conjecture that God failed to preserve His Word since the 4th century, and two 19th century heretical scholars (Westscott and Hort) aided God by fixing the Scriptures some 1,500 years later.
-This betrays WCF chapter I paragraph VII, which states that
+Because the ESV, along with many other modern translations, base their translation on a new Greek text --called the Critical Text-- built on the conjecture that God failed to preserve His Word since the 4th century, and two 19th century heretical scholars (Westscott and Hort) helped God by fixing the Scriptures some 1,500 years after they were written.
+This betrays WCF chapter I paragraph VII, which states that:

 "The Old Testament in Hebrew ... and the New Testament in Greek ... being immediately inspired by God, and by His singular care and providence kept pure in all ages, are therefore authentical ...".